Ramble, explore, ride, play, paddle or just spend some quality time together in beautiful surroundings.

 Enjoy a slice of home baked goodness at this Kelmscott café.
 It boasts an impressive array of baked in house treats but it also has a kids’ menu that includes perennial favourites like fairy bread and babycinnos which can be enjoyed in the colouring in corner while they work on their latest masterpiece.
 During the school holidays they offer cupcake decorating kits so this time they can eat their creation too.

 Seadragonz makes learning to swim fun and makes swimming lessons a little different from the others out there, by following their philosophy of ‘swimming is grinning’.
 Visit their website for more information.

-Armadale Aquatic Centre
+Armadale Fitness and Aquatic Centre

 One of the greatest things about Armadale, whether you’re a resident or simply looking for things to do in Perth’s surrounding suburbs with kids, is the close knit community and endless amount of family oriented public events and activities.